Bamorovat/Raico_IsaccSim/Help.md

 ## Starting the Docker Container

-To start the Docker container, run the following command.
+To start the **Isaac-Sim** Docker container, run the following command.
 This command mounts the current directory to `/workspace` inside the container, making your project files accessible within the container:

 ```bash
 # Run Isaac Sim Docker Container